Getting Started for Video Conferences

 By default, TrueConf Group operates in point-to-point mode.
 During the video call, both participants can see and hear each other.
 If another user calls the endpoint during the video call, this user will not be able to join the call; instead, a notification that the device is busy will be displayed.

-In certain configurations, an option for an embedded MCU is available (not available for the TrueConf Group Silent version).
-This option allows you to switch a video call to group conference mode when using TrueConf Group.
-In this case, users calling the terminal are automatically added to the ongoing conference, within the connection limit allowed by the license.
+In some configurations, the option for an integrated MCU is available (not available for the TrueConf Group Silent version).
+This allows TrueConf Group to switch a video call to a group conference mode.
+Callers to the terminal are then automatically added to the ongoing conference (within the connection limit permitted by the license).

 Take the following steps to enable this feature:

-1. Go to the Configuration → Call → MCU section.
+1. Go to the Settings → Calls → MCU section.

-3. If you do not want a new video window to be automatically created in the video layout for presentations or desktop sharing broadcasted by participants in a separate window, activate the Reject incoming presentation option.
+3. If you do not want a new video window to be automatically created in the video layout for presentations or desktop sharing broadcast by participants in a separate window, enable the Disable incoming content option.

-Prohibiting presentation reception prevents remote participants from starting content sharing over BFCP and H.239 protocols.
+Disabling presentation reception prevents remote participants from initiating content sharing via BFCP and H.239 protocols.

-1. If necessary, enable the volume indicator display on each video window.
+1. If necessary, enable the display of the volume indicator on each video window.

 2. Indicate Mixing mode for video streams:

-• Video lecture – connected participants can only see the moderator, represented by the terminal, but they can all hear each other.
+• Video lecture – connected participants can only see the moderator, who acts as the terminal, but can hear each other.

 • All on screen: All conference attendees can see and hear each other

-• Voice activated – all participants receive a layout similar to the "everyone on screen" mode, but the active speaker will be displayed in the priority video window.
+• Voice activity detection – all participants receive a layout similar to the "everyone on screen" mode, but the active speaker will be displayed in the priority video window.

 # Codecs